 @Antonio: I followed your suggestion about the vertical line !

-#11 Updated by Tim Sutton almost 7 years ago
+#11 Updated by Tim Sutton over 7 years ago

 Cool that you are working on this.
 Here are some point from me:

 - The ribbons dont look good to me (purely subjective)

 - The writing over the ribbons is distracting

 - The shadow behind the text is too strong,

 - The small text should be removed I think its too busy

 - The Q logo while interesting is imho too far from the original